even4void/aliquote/content/post/subgroup-analysis.md

 The take-home message from Cronbach's paper is essentially that using chnage scores obeys a precise research question (this was originally framed into problems like learning or growth, which are in essence multidimensional aspects of individual developement).
 Gains or differences scores were primarily used (pp. 77-78):

 1. To provide a dependent variable in an experiment on instruction, persuasion, or some other attempt to change behavior or beliefs.
-2. To provide a measure of growth rate or learning rate that is to be predicted, as a wayof answering the question, What kinds of persons grow (learn) fastest?
+2. To provide a measure of growth rate or learning rate that is to be predicted, as a way of answering the question, What kinds of persons grow (learn) fastest?
 Here, the change measure is a criterion variable in a correlational study.
 3. To provide an indicator of deviant development, as a basis for identifying individuals to be given special treatment or to be studied clinically.
-4. To provide an indicator of a construct that is thought to have significancein a certain theoretical network.
+4. To provide an indicator of a construct that is thought to have significance in a certain theoretical network.
 The indicator may be used as an independent variable, covariate, dependent variable, etc.

 Cronbach sum up the above as follows (p.
 78):

 > There appears to be no need to use measures of change as dependent variables and no virtue in using them.
-If one is testing the null hypothesis that two treatments have the same effect, the essential question is whether posttest Y∞	scores[^1] vary from group to group.
+If one is testing the null hypothesis that two treatments have the same effect, the essential question is whether posttest Y scores[^1] vary from group to group.
 Assuming that errors of measurement of F are random, F is an entirely suitable dependent variable.

 Last unrelated note, Kim-Kang and Weiss<sup>(8)</sup> provides a nice overview of the measurement of individual change in light of IRT models.
 Another discussion might be found on [rasch.org](http://www.rasch.org/rmt) Transactions, [Raw Score Nonlinearity Obscures Growth](http://www.rasch.org/rmt/rmt182a.htm).

-## References
+### References

 1. Wang, R, Lagakos, SW, Ware, JH, Hunter, DJ, and Drazen JM (2007).
 [Statistics in Medicine — Reporting of Subgroup Analyses in Clinical Trials](http://rds.epi-ucsf.org/ticr/syllabus/courses/7/2009/02/03/Lecture/readings/WangThe%20new%20england%20journal%20of%20medicine2007.pdf). *The New England Journal of Medicine*, 357(21): 2189-2194.
 2. Lagakos, SW (2006).
 [The Challenge of Subgroup Analyses — Reporting without Distorting](http://www.kfshrcj.org/NR/rdonlyres/446B3BB6-6942-4E8C-AABF-6BE43D28E192/1135/StatisticsandMedicineSubgroupAnalyses.pdf). *The New England Journal of Medicine*, 354(16): 1667-1669.